matomo-org/matomo-package/README.md

 * The new Matomo version is now shipped to users worldwide,
  * Users will now notified in their Administration area, and some users will receive email alerts about the new version.

+## Multiple gpg keys
+To choose a default key without having to specify --default-key on the command-line every time, create a configuration file (if it doesn't already exist), `~/.gnupg/gpg.conf` and add a line containing

+`default-key 5590A237`